Internet for the occasionally online

 Fallback is triggered by powerful forecasting algorithms providing a backup right when it is needed.
 “We constantly monitor the probability of Internet shutdowns worldwide” — Quifan tells CAN.
 The prediction is done by trend analysis of the appearance frequency of certain keywords in the online world.

-[…]the system scrapes headlines and articles from news platforms, encrypt it, and send it over satellite to the Portal devices (Raspberry Pi Zero W with E-ink Module).
+[…]the system scrapes headlines and articles from news platforms, encrypts it, and sends it over satellite to the Portal devices (Raspberry Pi Zero W with E-ink Module).
 Portal receives data over satellite, decrypts it, formats it into news articles, and provides its own WiFi access point where no Internet is required.

 6 Offline file sharing